MinecraftForge/Documentation/docs/blockstates/introduction.md

 In general, there are one-to-one relations between blockstates of a block and variant strings.
 However, in some cases, several properties should be ignored when considering block models, such as the growth of a cactus, and whether a block of leaves is decayable.
 Besides, some blocks have blockstates related to various blockstate json files, such as dirt blocks (`dirt.json`, `coarse_dirt.json`, and `podzol.json`) and sandstones (`sandstone.json`, `chiseled_sandstone.json`, and `smooth_sandstone.json`).
 When we want to map blockstates to variant strings manually, we need to customize our own state mappers.

-we register our state mappers on the pre-initialization stage like this.
+We register our state mappers on the pre-initialization stage like this.
 Do not forget that it is client side only:

 ```java
 ModelLoader.setCustomStateMapper(yourBlock, yourStateMapper);